 For smaller businesses with relatively simple business processes, standard functionality in either ERP system will likely do the trick.
 But some companies find they need to tailor the solution to accommodate unique workflows or requirements.
 And while your ERP system houses your core business data, there are cases where integrating with other applications makes sense.
 In either of these cases, it’s important to understand how much flexibility you have and the limitations of different approaches.

-NetSuite has an ecosystem of solutions that can be easily integrated to extend functionality based on specific industry needs.
-This modular approach offers flexibility to add modules as required but can increase costs and complexity in the long run.
+NetSuite is built around a suite of products that can be added for additional functionality.
+You also have access to the SuiteApp ecosystem of solutions that can be easily integrated to extend functionality.
 NetSuite uses point-and-click app customization that allows customers to tailor their system on their own.
 For example, you can quickly configure processes, the user interface and reports.
 Their SuiteCloud Platform offers additional flexibility to create extensions and integrations where truly custom solutions are required.

-While SAP Business One also has a robust ecosystem of certified add-on solutions, most of the core features are included in the base platform.
-This offers the advantage of simplifying your tech stack – integrations or add-ons are used for specific use cases, rather than core functionality.
+While SAP Business One includes most core features in the base platform, they also offer a robust ecosystem of certified add-on solutions for industry-specific needs.
 In cases where you need to create custom workflows or integrate with best-of-breed applications, SAP Business One offers maximum flexibility.

 Regardless of the solution you choose, when it comes to customizing your ERP solution or integrating with other systems, we recommend working with a qualified ERP partner.
 Unless you have the in-house expertise, a partner with ERP development experience is your best bet to ensure a seamless solution.